kaytwo/satc-api-2024/index.md

 All events will take place at the University of Chicago Department of Computer Science in Crerar Library, 5730 S Ellis Ave, Chicago, IL 60637.
 Directions are provided [here](https://cs.uchicago.edu/about/visiting-uchicago-cs/).

-For travel and hotel, arrangements, please refer to [travel details page](/travel).

 <!-- building security / access?
 When you arrive at Crerar Library, proceed up to the second level.
 There will be a registration table and someone to greet you and direct you to the main event space. -->

 ## Organizers